MossoMm/Bezopas-Laba-1/README.md

 # Bezopas-Laba-1
-Code for bezopas laba 1 of rgz 1 semester infa
+Repository for lab1 of "Fundamentals of Secure Software Development" Contains 3 rgz